 - Creates a precise job description for the HR department to base the job advertisement on.
 This is a very important part as it will decide whether or not the whole process will be successful.
 Candidate requirements should be realistic and adequate to the job responsibilities, and both should be described in great detail.

-- Independently of standard HR activities, HM sends out the info on new opening both internally and externally, including his/her professional network outside of the organization, to encourage referrals of candidates that meet the criteria.
+- Independently of standard HR activities, Hiring Manager sends out the info on new openings both internally and externally, including their professional network outside of the organization, to encourage referrals of candidates that meet the criteria.

-- Conducts interview alongside the HR, evaluates candidates’ skills and experience, and – even more importantly – candidates’ compatibility with the team and the organization culture.
+- Conducts interviews alongside the HR, evaluates candidates’ skills and experience, and – even more importantly – candidates’ compatibility with the team and the organization culture.

-- Builds a rapport with the new employee on that ‘in between’ stage after accepting job proposal and before actually starting work.
+- Builds a rapport with the new employee on that ‘in-between’ stage after accepting the job proposal and before actually starting work.

-It is also a good idea to discuss candidate requirements to avoid situation when HM’s expectations towards candidates skills and experiences are not realistic or inadequate for the job.
+It is also a good idea to discuss candidate requirements to avoid situations when Hiring Manager’s expectations towards candidates’ skills and experiences are not realistic or inadequate for the job.

 Make sure you also sensitize them that they act on behalf of the company, becoming its ‘interface’ in communication with the candidates.
 It is crucial then for them to act professionally at all times, as this can heavily influence chosen candidate’s decision on accepting the job offer.

 Hiring Managers and recruiters play on the same side and their jobs complement each other.
-But it is HM who is the key in entire recruitment process.
+But it is a Hiring Manager who is the key in the entire recruitment process.
 That’s why you need to make sure they’re aware of it and well prepared for what’s ahead.
 Finding the perfect candidate will then become much easier.